crispinprojects/talkcalendar/README.md

 * event details, location, start and end time can be entered and edited
 * calendar tooltips and multiday event display
 * export and import iCalendar files (backup and restore)
+* built-in speech synthesiser
 * Sqlite3 database used to store events

 ## Local Install Using Pre-built Binary (x86 Intel PCs)

 A pre-built 64-bit x86 Talk Calendar executable is available and can be downloaded from the binary directory.
-This has been built using GTK 4 and compiled using Ubuntu 24.04 on Intel hardware.
+This has been built using GTK 4 and compiled using Ubuntu 24.04 on Intel hardware assuming GTK4.8 to be compatible with Debian 12 and Raspberry Pi OS.

 Extract the downloaded file which contains the Talk Calendar executable.
 Talk Calendar must have executable permissions to execute.
 Change Talk Calendar file permissions so that it can run as an executable as shown below.